msskii/Well-Informatik-ned-eso-informativ-isch/Storyline - Concept.md

 Tavern:
 Is where you can turn in Monster meat.
 You can also buy food for buffs and hp restores.

+Smithery:
+Place to sell ore and build armor and weponary

+Old Mans Hut:
+First helps

 # Day-Night cycle

 At first the MC will have to sleep in his tent leaving him with a [back pain] debuff in the morning.

+#